ped-az/CrowdFunding_ETL/README.md

 # Welcome to The Crowd Funding ETL Mini Project!

 # Crowd Funding ETL:
-For the Crowd Funding ETL mini project, we have collaborated in a group of three team members and built an ETL pipeline using Python, Pandas, and =Python dictionary methods / regular expressions to extract and transform the data.
+For the Crowd Funding ETL mini project, we have collaborated in a group of three team members and built an ETL pipeline using Python, Pandas, and Python dictionary methods / regular expressions to extract and transform the data.
 After Transforming  the data, we created four CSV files and used them  to create an ERD and a table schema.
-Finally, we uploaded the CSV file data into a Postgres database joining all the databases into a "Flat File".
+Finally, we uploaded the CSV file's data into a Postgres database joining all the databases into a "Flat File".

 # The Team / Contributors:
     - Minh Phuong Nguyen